yolfry/FriendofMySQL/README.md

 ![myimage-alt-tag](https://raw.githubusercontent.com/yolfry/FriendofMySQL/master/FriendofMySQL/documentation/share.document/friendofMySQL.text.png)

-***Friend of MySQL is a simple php framework, which allows you to synchronize in an organized and formatted way the queries to the MySQL data base.***
+***Friend of MySQL is a simple php framework, which allows you to synchronize in an organized and structured way the queries to the MySQL database.***

 This Framework was developed for the applications and web platform in MVC, that is, model, view, controller.